 Comment: Filippa K has been actively working on having their agents support the implementation of the CoLP and on ensuring the Filippa K values are translated to their suppliers.
-Agents support the monitoring efforts by providing follow up.
-Agents were present at the two day Filippa K seminar where the company's future sustainability strategy was discussed.
+Agents are continuously informed about requirements and guidances for specific production countries, and support the monitoring efforts by providing follow up on Corrective Action Plans.

-4.4 Factory participation in Workplace Education Programme (where WEP is offered; by production volume) 44% Lack of knowledge and sland related to labour standard in factories.
-Good quality and managers is a key standard sustainable improvements ds is acommon issue relevant trainings; training of workers ep towards relevant trainings; workplace Education 6 0 -- -- --- ---
+4.4 Factory participation in Workplace Education Programme (where WEP is offered; by production volume) Lack of knowledge and skills on best pract related to labour standards is acommon iss in factories.
+Good quality training of worker and managers is a key step towards sustainable improvements. sue relevant trainings; --- -- ------------------------- --